 The web modeler is a generic modeling tool.
-This means, you can use one and the same tool to apply several different domain specific languages.
+This means, you can use one and the same tool to apply several different DSLs.
 At the core of the tool there are four main concepts:

 |Module||A ‘Module’ is a container for elements.
 It helps you organize your model elements.
 An ‘Element’ is owned by a ‘Module’ and cannot exist without it.
 It can be moved from one module to another, though.|